 When guests see "The Pennsylvania Bed & Breakfast Inns Promise," they know that the Bed & Breakfast/Inn has committed to taking appropriate action to protect their staff and guests and that they are taking a leadership role in protecting their community.

 GETTING READY FOR YOUR GUESTS

-As counties with Pennsylvania begin to move forward from red phase to yellow phase and eventually to green, what does that mean to me as a B&B innkeeper?
+All counties within Pennsylvania are in the green phase so what does that mean to me as a B&B innkeeper?
 Only you, as the business owner, can make the decisions on what you need to do at your property that is in the best interest of you, your guests, your staff and family.
 While the loss of reservations is devasting to your business and livelihood, your heatlh and safety is the most important.
 Please consider the following as you get ready for guests in the coming weeks and months.

 - Re-evaluate your business operations.
 The updated Guidance for Lodging Establishments document provides details on general guidelines, cleaning protocols, communicating with your guest, and links to resources for more information.

 - Put a statement on your website of the extra precautions you are taking to ensure the safety of your guests.
 View a sample letter to help you craft your own message.
 You need to modify accordingly for your B&B.

 - Modify your cancellation policy to be flexible.
 You may want to consider eliminating cancellation fees and deposits.
 Or if a deposit is taken, indicate it will be refunded in the form of a gift certificate to be used sometime in the future.
 Be sure you make these changes in your booking engine emails and on your website.
 This is a good opportunity to re-evaluate your email copy.
 Ensure that they are friendly, welcoming and include how you will make their stay safe.
 Look for different ways to communicaate with your guests such as texting.

 - Change out your breakfast menu to prepare items that are easier to-go options.